oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 nested entities in the request by using the [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) term defined in [**\[OData-VocCore\]**](#VocCore)[.
-]{.MsoHyperlink}Services that respond with [200 OK]{.Datatype} SHOULD
-annotate the entities in the response using the same [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) value as specified in the request.
+]{.MsoHyperlink}Services that respond with `200 OK` SHOULD annotate the entities in the response using the same [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) value as specified in the request.
 Services SHOULD advertise support for deep updates, including support for returning the